kollegorna/labs.kollegorna.se/source/posts/2017-01-30-ruby-cool-things.md

 Try to use those workers, if applicable, in combination with AR callbacks and `previous_changes`.
 Call a worker on `after_commit`.
 See [here](http://rails-bestpractices.com/posts/2012/05/02/use-after_commit/) an explanation of why.

-### Don't use postgres array unless it's something very simple
+### Don't use Postgres array unless it's something very simple
-Another thing that although cool, my experience has shown me that it will make you more problems than save you time.
-Every time that I have tried to use postgres array, for instance to hold some ids, I have knocked my head later.
-After all, tables are not expensive in databases, joins are.
+Another thing that although cool, my experience has shown me that it will generate more problems than save you time.
+Every time that I have tried to use Postgres array, for instance to hold some ids, I have banged my head against the table later.
+After all, tables are not expensive in databases, JOINs are.

-I would use postgres array for very small things:
+I would use Postgres array for very small things:

-* when I know that the table will hold a small number of elements and won't get large enough on average (with a small variance on that if possible)
+* When I know that the table will hold a small number of elements and won't get large enough on average (with a small variance on that if possible)
-* when the table data don't have to do anything with ids and associations
+* When the table data doesn't have anything to do with ids and associations

-### postgres jsonb is the cool kid in town
+### Postgres JSONB is the cool kid in town
-On the contrary to postgres arrays, I love postgres' jsonb.
-We all love a database that has schema and we understand their advantages over schemaless databases, but sometimes you desperately need the easiness of a schemaless database because you don't know your schema beforehand.
-I usually use jsonb in the following cases:
+In contrast to my feelings on Postgres arrays, I love Postgres' JSONB.
+We all love a database that has schema and we understand their advantages over schemaless databases, but sometimes you desperately need the simpleness of a schemaless database because you don't know your schema beforehand.
+I usually use JSONB in the following cases:

-* when I have plenty small attributes, possibly namespaced by a parent attribute.
-Using a regular table that would need a lot of columns..
+* When I have plenty of small attributes, possibly namespaced by a parent attribute.
+Using a regular table for this would require a lot of columns.
-* when I don't know what exactly I will save there or building a quick prototype
+* When I don't know what exactly I will save or when building a quick prototype
-* when I do object hydration: saving the json representation of an object in db while being able to rebuild it from the same json
+* When I do object hydration: saving the JSON representation of an object in the DB and being able to rebuild it from the same JSON

 ### aasm is cool until you want to initialize in a specific state
 I love aasm gem.
 I mean, this thing forces you to have a state machine and it